gsl4295/me/school.md

 Some highlights from the past two years or so:
 - Won national awards and travelled the country with BPA
 - Savored lifelong memories with friends in band
-- Helped my community in the school's NHS chapter and beyond

 I'm very excited for my senior year, as I will only be taking four high school classes!
 Unprecedented levels of free time.